 Michigan Cannabis Industry Projections

-The medical cannabis business is projected to generate revenues of more than $700 million, and if a ballot proposal goes to voters in 2018 and the market is opened for recreational use, Michigan could also be top states for cannabis companies to target.
+The medical cannabis business is projected to generate revenues of more than $700 million in 2020, and with the market is opened for recreational use, Michigan could also be top states for cannabis companies to target.
 It is expected Michigan’s market to reach $1.3 billion in 2021 and over $1.5 billion by 2023.